tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 *Bug #54525*:
           Related issue(s): [Bug#22076](https://issues.apache.org/bugzilla/show_bug.cgi?id=22076)
 User described this issue as stated below:
-�The ability to search and replace when creating new variables would be very useful.
+The ability to search and replace when creating new variables would be very useful.

 It would be an even greater enhancement if there were a button available on the User Defined Variables form that would allow me to:

-�Find any occurrences of the [MYVALUE] string and replace with '${[MYVARNAME]}'".
+Find any occurrences of the [MYVALUE] string and replace with '${[MYVARNAME]}'".
 Benefits: saving the time, risk and effort of having to go through the plan and complete this process manually�. �

 ###Hardware description